mathieu-benoit/asp-dot-net-core-on-azure-web-app/README.md

 #Further steps:
 - Update to ASP.NET Core 1.1.
 Waiting for its [support in the default VSTS Build agent](https://www.visualstudio.com/en-us/docs/build/admin/agents/hosted-pool).
+- Integrate API App, Mobile App and Logic App in this "offer".
 - Deploy the application on Web App on Linux.
 - Use Azure Key Vault to store secrets